MtxGrower33/IntelliSense/README.md

 IntelliSense is a WoW 1.12.1 addon that provides auto-completion for chat messages.
 It learns from your typing patterns and suggests word completions as you type.

+## Logic

+IntelliSense uses a 5-layered prediction system:

+### 1. Base Vocabulary
+Built-in dictionary of WoW-specific terms, locations, and common English words for initial suggestions.

+### 2. Learned Words
+Custom vocabulary expansion through asterisk notation (*word*) for domain-specific terms.

+### 3. Usage Statistics
+Frequency-based ranking system that prioritizes commonly used words in suggestions.

+### 4. Bigram Context
+Two-word relationship tracking ("going" → "to") for contextual predictions.

+### 5. Trigram Context
+Three-word sequence learning ("I need to" → "go") for advanced contextual accuracy.

 ## Features

 ### 1. Auto-Completion
-Real-time word suggestions appear as you type in chat.
-Press Tab to complete suggested words and save keystrokes.
+Real-time word suggestions appear as you type in chat with intelligent context awareness.
-The addon learns your vocabulary and tracks usage patterns for better suggestions,also learns your word relationships and can predict the next word based on context.

-### 2. Learning
+### 2. Learning System
-Teach new words by wrapping them in asterisks (*word*).
+Teach new words by wrapping them in asterisks (*word*) and automatic pattern recognition.

 ### 3. Statistics Dashboard
 Monitor your typing efficiency with detailed stats including completions used, characters saved, efficiency score, and most frequently used words.
 The efficiency score shows your completion rate - how often you accept suggestions when shown.